Prairie Acacia

 Natural Habitat

-Native to prairies, grasslands, and open woodlands in the central and southern United States and Mexico
+native to a variety of habitats including prairies, grasslands, and open woodlands in the central and southern United States, as well as Mexico, Central and South America

 Other Names